openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ openaps alias add try-to-enact "report invoke enact/enacted.json"
 ```

 Note that the `enacted.json` report uses the `set_temp_basal` pump command.
 By experimenting with generating `suggested.json`and then running `$ openaps try-to-enact`, you would find that enacting the suggestion works only in the cases when a new basal rate is suggested.
-Otherwise, the `set_temp_basal` command is missing the requred values and throws an error.
+Otherwise, the `set_temp_basal` command is missing the requred values and fails.
 A check must therefore be added to make sure a new temp basal is recommended before trying to set one on the pump.
-Looking at the `suggested.json` examples above, one may note that the word "duration" is present in `suggested.json` if a new temp basal rate is suggested.
+Looking at the `suggested.json` examples above, one may note that "duration" is present in `suggested.json` if a new temp basal rate is suggested.
 Otherwise, no action is required, and the `enact/enacted.json` report should not be invoked.
 To check for the presence of "duration", one my use `grep`, a standard command-line utility for searching text for patterns, for example as follows:

 ```
 $ openaps alias add enact '! bash -c "openaps report invoke enact/suggested.json && grep -q duration enact/suggested.json && (openaps report invoke enact/enacted.json && cat enact/enacted.json ) || echo No action required"'
 ```

 This example shows how an alias can be constructed using bash commands.
 First `enact/suggested.json` is invoked.
-Next, grep is used to search for "duration" in suggested.json file.
+Next, `grep` is used to search for "duration" in suggested.json file.
 If a match is found, `enact/enacted.json` report is invoked.
 Otherwise, `echo` displays that no action is required.
-This example also shows how aliases can be used to produce extra diagnostic output, e.g. using the `cat` command, and how commands can be chained together with the bash && ("and") or || ("or") operators to execute different subsequent commands depending on the output code (interpreted as "true" or "false") of a previous command.
+This example also shows how aliases can be used to produce extra diagnostic output, e.g. using `cat`, and how commands can be chained together with the bash && ("and") or || ("or") operators to execute different subsequent commands depending on the output code of a previous command (interpreted as "true" or "false").

 You may now experiment by running the required sequence of reports and by executing the `enact` alias using `$ openaps enact`.
 It should soon become clear that it would be conventient to put all the required reports and actions into a single alias.

 ## Adding error checking

 Before moving on to consolidating all of these capabilities into a single alias, it is a good idea to add some error checking.
 There are several potential issues that may adveresely affect operation of the system.
 For example, RF communication with the pump may be compromised.
-It has also been observed that the CareLink USB stick may go dead, requiring a reset of the USB ports.
+It has also been observed that the CareLink USB stick may become unresponsive or "dead", requiring a reset of the USB ports.
 Furthermore, in general, the system should not act on stale data.
 Let's look at some approaches you may consider to address these issues.

-Ensuring that your openaps implementation can't act on stale data could be done by deleting all of the report files in the `monitor` directory each time before the reports are refreshed using `rm -f` bash command, which removes file(s) ignoring the case when the file(s) do not exist.
+Ensuring that your openaps implementation can't act on stale data could be done by deleting all of the report files in the `monitor` directory before the reports are refreshed.
+YOu may simply use `rm -f` bash command, which removes file(s), while ignoring cases when the file(s) do not exist.
 If a refresh fails, the data required for subsequent commands will be missing, and they will fail to run.
-You may add an alias that runs the required bash commands, e.g.,
+For example, here is an alias that runs the required bash commands:

 ```
 openaps alias add gather '! bash -c "rm -f monitor/*; openaps monitor-cgm && openaps monitor-pump && openaps get-settings"'